RobVaughn/hotspot_login/README.md

 # hotspot_login
 A network utility script to manage network interfaces and log into wi-fi hotspot if not connected, without opening your browser.
+You can enable, disable, reset and test network adapters, check if connected or logged in, show available hotspots and add/remove SSIDs to/from a blocklist.
+Blocked SSIDs aren't displayed when all are listed (helpful in areas with a lot of access points.)
 ```
 # python .\hotspot_login.py -h
 usage: hotspot_login.py [-h] [-q] [-f] [-v] [-t] [-s [SSID]] [-c [interface]]